HannaKim4673/stock-analysis/README.md

-# Analyzing Stock with VBA and Excel
+# Analyzing Stocks with VBA and Excel

 ## Project Overview